Why is promoting mental health at work important?

 5. Create a positive work environment

-Creating a positive work environment that all employees enjoy can help reduce work-related stress and promotes a mentally healthy workforce.
+Fostering an inclusive, positive work environment can minimize work-related stress and support a mentally healthy workforce.
 The following suggestions can help companies create positive work environments:

 - Recognize and reward employees for their contributions to the company.